cantino/blog.andrewcantino.com/source/_posts/2012-06-10-on-lifesourcing.markdown

 * There are a shockingly large number of people on this planet who speak (nearly) perfect English, have sharp wits, and are looking for work.
 If you have tasks that you can pay them a fair wage to solve, you're helping everyone.
 And remember, a fair wage in the Philippines (where many people speak English perfectly), is significantly less than in the US.
 Do your cost of living research and pay fairly and generously!
 * Accountability and incentives are important.
 I left Mechanical Turk and instead interviewed and hired individuals off oDesk for data labeling tasks because I received better quality and had more consistency over who I was working with.

 Are you a lifesourcer or a micro-outsourcer?
-What have you lifesourced?
 What have you learned?